jihoonyyy/TERCO-Temperature-Regulating-Clothing/README.md

 TERCO is mainly consist of three major functional blocks: power, control, and heater/cooler.
 The attached diagram is a block diagram for TERCO.
 <img src="https://github.com/jihoonyyy/TERCO-Temperature-Regulating-Clothing/blob/main/block_diagram.png">

 The power part includes the solar panel, battery, and the power regulator/harvester.
 The system itself is very simple; the solar panel provides power to the regulator/harvester board up to 6 watt, and once the regulator/harvester receives enough power, it will start charging the li-po battery that is connected to the board.
-For this, Adafruit's BQ24074 was utilized to maximize the power regulating and harvesting.
+For this, Adafruit's BQ24074 was utilized to maximize the power regulating and harvesting. <br />
 <img src="https://github.com/jihoonyyy/TERCO-Temperature-Regulating-Clothing/blob/main/power.png" width=45% height=50%> <img src="https://github.com/jihoonyyy/TERCO-Temperature-Regulating-Clothing/blob/main/harvester.png" width=45% height=50%>